 Brendan Page is an illustrator, musician, and aural artist.
 The focus of his work is play: how can illustrations draw from shared experiences to communicate new ideas, when can listening be an interactive activity?
 Having illustrated and written music for his own practice for years, Mutual Stores is his first experience within a collective art space.
 He provides graphic illustrations for the collective and leads pay-what-you-can workshops on audio engineering.
 Brendan graduated from San Francisco State with a BA in broadcasting with an emphasis in audio production.

-Novak earned her BFA in ceramics at California College of the Arts (CCA) and was a 2017 Windgate Fellow.
-She has given talks at the National Council on Education for the Ceramic Arts and the Environmental Design Archives (CA), and has done residencies at Textile Arts Center (NY), Watershed Center for the Ceramic Arts (ME), the Center for Land Use Interpretation (LA), and This Will Take Time (CA).
-Novak is a co-founder of Mutual Stores, a new studio collective in Oakland.
+Rosa Novak is an artist and archival researcher in Oakland, CA. Novak earned her BFA in ceramics at California College of the Arts (CCA) in 2017 and has since been working on an ongoing body of historical research about Bay Area artist and designer, Edith Heath.
+She has given talks about Heath's values-based design ideology at the National Council on Education for the Ceramic Arts in 2017, and the Environmental Design Archives, UC Berkeley in 2019.
+Novak was a 2017 Windgate Fellow and has done residencies at Textile Arts Center (NY), Watershed Center for the Ceramic Arts (ME), the Center for Land Use Interpretation (CA), and This Will Take Time (CA).
+Novak is a co-founder of Mutual Stores, and facilitates our studio's residency program.